dwitiyabana/python_projects/README.md

-this file has all the practice programs in python
+this file has all the practice programs in python language